ehazlett/fabric-maestro/readme.md

 ```

 ## Rackspace Cloud
-To use Amazon EC2, you must set the following environment variables:
+To use Rackspace, you must set the following environment variables:

 ```
 RACKSPACE_ID=<username>
 RACKSPACE_KEY=<api_key>
 ```

-To run an uptime report for all nodes in EC2 us-east region:
+To run an uptime report for all nodes:

 `fab nodes:rackspace sys.uptime`